-ARTHUR SOPIN: – In “Common Sensibility” you are blurring across a war and peace, youth and old, traditional and rebellious as a radical agenda.
-It’s suffocating applicable especially today, and we enjoy those moments with you!
+ARTHUR SOPIN: – In “Common Sensibility,” you are blurring across war and peace, youth and old, traditional and rebellious as a radical agenda.
+It’s suffocating applicable, especially today, and we enjoy those moments with you!
 But still, what is your opinion about humanity’s aspiration to the ideal man, a superhero, Superman?
 Can we do it?
 Do we need it?
 Do we have any satisfactory examples so far?
 And is there something we’re missing?
 Is something forgotten?

-ARTHUR SOPIN: – Can you explain the word “common” and “sensibility” outside name “Common Sensibility ” ‘s borders.
+ARTHUR SOPIN: – Can you explain the word “common” and “sensibility” outside the name “Common Sensibility” ‘s borders.
 And what is fascinating about each of those words?

 JO BENTDAL: – This is extensive – I think I just recommend to taste the word, and possibly a peek at what Wikipedia, Immanuel Kant, and Hannah Arendt have to say about the Sensus Communis.
 Another one, a bit random but funny connotation, is Thomas Paine’s “Common Sense” – When I replace “sense” with “sensibility” as a proposal for a “next level” version of the term “common sense.”
 A version that is more in keeping with the intuitive/analytic/spiritual synthesis I’ve poked earlier in the interview…

-JO BENTDAL: – My goal is to have a good time – and fun – it presupposes that I am able to do what I believe is right.
+JO BENTDAL: – My goal is to have a good time – and fun – it presupposes that I can do what I believe is right.
 It presumes that I do not bluff myself, and it assumes that I operate in a context that works and gives me the necessary confirmation that I’m not just doing it for myself.

 ARTHUR SOPIN: – If I would say, that you are designing a new Norwegian identity… Are you trying to create a modern movement?